Risk-Return Predictions With the Fama-French Three-Factor Model Betas

 Midwest Finance Association

 Pettengill, Glenn and Chang, Yingpin, "Risk-Return Predictions With the Fama-French Three-Factor Model Betas" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 53.
+53.

 This document is currently not available here.